by Milk-Drunk with expert advice from Pedro Prieto, MA, MS, PhD, and Jacqueline Winkelmann, MD, FAAP

 Is lactose intolerance the same thing as a milk allergy?

 No, not at all.
 Many parents confuse the terms lactose intolerance and milk allergy.
 While they may share similar symptoms, they are entirely different conditions.
-Lactose intolerance is a problem related to the absence of a digestive enzyme, lactase, and deals with the carbohydrate source of formula (or breastmilk), milk allergy involves an immune system reaction to the protein component of cow’s milk and cow’s milk products like ice cream.
+Lactose intolerance is a problem related to the absence of a digestive enzyme, lactase, and deals with the carbohydrate source of formula (or breastmilk).
+A milk allergy involves an immune system reaction to the protein component of cow’s milk and cow’s milk products like ice cream.
 Cow’s milk allergy is sometimes called cow’s milk protein allergy, or CMPA.
 While lactose intolerance is rare in children under the age of 5, CMPA is much more common (3-7% of babies) and usually diagnosed before 1 year of age.
 If your baby is having trouble digesting formula, it is much more likely to be a protein problem than a carbohydrate problem.

-Symptoms of CPMA can include
+Symptoms of Cow’s milk allergy, or CPMA, can include

 - Rash, hives, dry, scaly or itchy skin